cytoscape/cytoscape-manual/docs/Creating_Networks.md

 ### Load Networks from Local Computer

-In order to load a network from a local file you can select **File → Import → Network → File...** or click on
+In order to load a network from a local file you can select **File → Import → Network from File...** or click on
 ![Cy3\_icon\_net\_file\_import.png](_static/images/Creating_Networks/Cy3_icon_net_file_import.png)
 on the tool bar.
 Choose the correct file in the file chooser dialog and press Open.
 Some sample network files of different types have been